Hidden code gives plugin developers admin get right of entry to to WordPress websites

 “Last year, we had a few critical problems after a person acquired a massive listing of license keys and downloaded all of our products,” Phil Clothier, Pipdig’s creative director, informed Wordfence.

-It is doubtful whether Pipdig introduced issuing a patch or if all issues have been remediated with version four.Eight.0.
+It is doubtful whether Pipdig introduced issuing a patch or all issues have been remediated with version four.Eight.0.

 Wordfence plans to launch a WordPress dashboard notification to inform users who have the P3 plugin on their structures.

-“It’s comprehensible that Pipdig may not want to attract attention to these troubles, however disclosing the existence of a security release is ethically essential,” Wordfence said.
+“It’s comprehensible that Pipdig may not want to attract attention to these troubles; however, disclosing the existence of a security release is ethically essential,” Wordfence said.

 Jessica J. Underwood